Department of Social Welfare and Development: History

-In 1915, the Public Welfare Board (PWB) was created and was tasked to study, coordinate and regulate all government and private entities engaged in social services.
+In 1915, the Public Welfare Board (PWB) was created and tasked with studying, coordinating and regulating all government and private entities engaged in social services.
 In 1921, the PWB was abolished and replaced by the Bureau of Public Welfare under the Department of Public Instruction.

 On November 1, 1939, Commonwealth Act No. 439 created the Department of Health and Public Welfare and in 1941, the Bureau of Public Welfare officially became a part of the Department of Health and Public Welfare.
 In addition to coordinating services of all public and private social welfare institutions, the Bureau also managed all public child-caring institutions and the provision of child welfare services.

 In 1947, President Manuel Roxas abolished the Bureau of Public Welfare and created the Social Welfare Commission, under the Office of the President, in its place.

 In 1968, Republic Act 5416, known as the Social Welfare Act of 1968, created the Department of Social Welfare, placing it under the executive branch of government.
 In 1976, the Department of Social Welfare was renamed Department of Social Services and Development (DSSD) through Presidential Decree No. 994.
-This was signed into law by President Ferdinand E. Marcos and gave the department an accurate institutional identity.
+This was signed into law by President Ferdinand Marcos and gave the department an accurate institutional identity.
 On June 2, 1978, the DSSD was renamed Ministry of Social Services and Development (MSSD) in line with the change in the form of government.

-In 1987, the MSSD was reorganized and renamed the Department of Social Welfare and Development (DSWD) through Executive Order 123, which was signed by President Corazon C. Aquino.
+In 1987, the MSSD was reorganized and renamed the Department of Social Welfare and Development (DSWD) through Executive Order 123, which was signed by President Corazon Aquino.
 Executive Order No. 292, also known as the Revised Administration Code of 1987, established the name, organizational structure, and functional areas of responsibility of DSWD and further defined its statutory authority.

-In 1991, the passage of Republic Act No. 7160 otherwise known as the Local Government Code of 1991 affected the devolution of DSWD basic services to local government units.
+In 1991, the passage of Republic Act No. 7160, otherwise known as the Local Government Code of 1991, affected the devolution of DSWD basic services to local government units.

 Organizational structure

-The department is headed by the Secretary of Social Welfare and Development (Philippines), with the following nine undersecretaries and eight assistant secretaries:
+The department is headed by the Secretary of Social Welfare and Development, with the following eleven undersecretaries and 20 assistant secretaries: